 If your go-to hair product is dry shampoo, chances are, you’ve had your fair share of experiences with an oily or greasy scalp.
 While it can be frustrating to feel the need to strip away this overly-shiny appearance from your strands, rest assured, it’s actually quite normal.

-In short, it’s common for the scalp to be greasy, however, some experience this more than others.
+In short, it’s common for the scalp to be greasy; however, some experience this more than others.
 For example, some people can experience a greasy scalp if they don’t wash their hair often enough.
 “If you’re not cleansing your hair and scalp, oil can build up and contribute to greasiness,” explains Marisa Garshick, MD, a dermatologist at Medical Dermatology & Cosmetic Surgery (MDCS) in New York.
 “For others, the scalp can temporarily become greasy as a result of product buildup, intense exercise, and hormonal changes.”

 If you’re wondering the difference between a greasy scalp and an oily scalp, rest assured there isn’t one — both are a function of too much oil being produced on the scalp or too little oil being eliminated, explains Dr. Garshick.
 What causes this imbalance in oil on and around your scalp?
 One of the main culprits, of course, is not washing your hair often enough, which leads to a buildup of oil and dead skin cells.
-It could also be the polar opposite scenario: washing your hair too often.
+It could also be the opposite scenario: washing your hair too often.
 Another potential cause is an inflammatory condition, such as seborrheic dermatitis, which can lead to redness and scaling on the scalp that has a greasy finish, Dr. Garshick notes.

 Whether you consider your scalp oily, greasy, or somewhere in between, the good news is that these tried-and-true solutions can help.